candsbrown/wargamedle/Update-log.md

 # Updates
+# 9-24-2024:

+*Added FAV tag to game.
+Accuracy should be next, though need to figure out where it will go on some units.

+*Added FAV tag to all units.

+*Added UK Support tab to better test nation tag.

+*Fixed AH-64D Longbow incorrectly being tagged as helo instead of recon
 # 9-21-2024:

 *Added nation tag functionality to game.
 Stealth, accuracy and FAV may all be good additional tags, though accuracy will not always be 1st weapon.